SZUINSA/2023CISCN/README.md

 ## FUNCTION

-`--mysql` use mysql
-default is sqlite
+`--mysql` use mysql,default is sqlite

 `--scan` scan the ip which is alive,  default it uses nmap

 `--scan scan-fscan`, use fscan which is faster than the default one

 `--port` find the open port from an ip, default it uses nmap